Energy

 Energy (What)

-Energy is a property of matter that characterizes the net amount of heat plus work that can be gotten for this matter.
+Energy is a property of matter or of a system that characterizes the net amount of heat plus work that can be gotten for this matter.

 Analysis